anatolimacarovclimate/coursera-wearabledata/README.md

 setwd("F:/Courses/Coursera/Getting and Cleaning Data/Week 3/getdata-projectfiles-UCI HAR Dataset/UCI HAR Dataset")
 ```

-5. Run the run_analysis.R script by using the source command as follows:
+5. Run the [run_analysis.R](run_analysis.R) script by using the source command as follows:
 ```
 source("run_analysis.R")
 ```

+6. Wait for the program to load libraries and files.
+Two libraries and their dependencies will be loaded automatically, if they have not been installed on your system.
+THe first package is the [reshape2 package](http://cran.r-project.org/web/packages/reshape2/index.html) and the [dplyr](http://cran.r-project.org/web/packages/dplyr) package.
-6. Wait for the program to load libraries, and files.
-This can take up to 30 seconds depending on the speed of your computer.
+Processing all files can take up to 30 seconds depending on the speed of your computer.
 Messages are printed in red as files are loaded or writen to file.

 7. Check to see if there were any warning messages about missing files or packages.
 Troubleshoot if necessary.